 If only I could instruct various ingredients to assemble themselves into yum-looking dishes like this with a wave of my magic wand!
 (Hint, hint, Xmas wish list: MAGIC WAND) Saw these at the plastic food model store where I learned how to make tempura and lettuce last December.
 And in case you’re wondering about the one in the middle, rice mixed with a raw egg is to Japanese children what Lucky Charms are to American kids.

-If you’d like to visit Kappabashi Street or make your own plastic food models the next time you’re in Tokyo, a map is on my website, The Tokyo Guide I Wish I’d Had.
+If you’d like to visit Kappabashi Street or make your own plastic food models the next time you’re in Tokyo, visit my website, The Tokyo Guide I Wish I’d Had.

 •